plblum/jivs/planning/Builder Redesign Pt3.md

 This keeps source selection with emitted condition config, not with a new public constructor convention.

-### 3. Update child-condition generator functions to create `MultiFieldConditionBuilder`
+### 3. Update child-condition generator functions to create `FluentMultiFieldConditionBuilder`

 This is where the design really enters the code.

 The current pattern creates a condition builder directly inside `_genDCWhen(...)`, `_genDCAny(...)`, and related helpers.
-Those are the places that should now create either a `SingleFieldConditionBuilder` or a `MultiFieldConditionBuilder` instead, depending on the surrounding expectations.
+Those are the places that should now create either a `FluentSingleFieldConditionBuilder` or a `FluentMultiFieldConditionBuilder` instead, depending on the surrounding expectations.

 #### Current `when` pattern